As MLB negotiations near critical juncture, mutual motivation will be key to saving weird 2020 season

 Blake Snell didn’t help the cause when he said, “I gotta get my money.
 I’m not playing unless I get mine, OK?”
 But players shouldn’t just accede to any financial conditions put forward by owners — who certainly don’t change negotiated terms to share their largesse in times of prosperity, such as the $50 million each team received in 2017 for MLB’s sale of BAMtech, the streaming and tech behemoth, to Disney for $1.5 billion.

-I don’t see it as whining when someone like Red Sox pitcher Colin McHugh said recently on a MassLive podcast that some players might opt to stay home rather than accept the risks of playing.
+I don’t see it as whining when someone such as Red Sox pitcher Colin McHugh said recently on a MassLive podcast that some players might opt to stay home rather than accept the risks of playing.

-“I’m a husband, I’m a father,’’ he said.
+“I’m a husband.
+I’m a father,’’ he said.
 “There are many guys in the league with underlying conditions.
 With preexisting conditions, like diabetes and heart arrhythmias.
 You look at our coaching staffs, there’s tons of guys over 65.
 Umpires, there’s a lot of guys over 65.
 When you’re talking about the risk factors here, there are going to be some guys who sincerely have to weigh the risks of what it’s going to take to come back versus staying at home.”

-I think they’re going to work all this out, because they have the two things needed for a deal — mutual motivation to do so (read: money), and a de facto deadline.
+I think they’re going to work all this out, because they have the two things needed for a deal — mutual motivation to do so (read: money) and a de facto deadline.
 It might be the most complicated negotiation in the history of baseball, so it won’t be easy.
 And if and when they forge a deal, there’s absolutely no guarantee that its execution will go as planned.
 In fact, it almost certainly won’t.
 The coronavirus is a feckless thug, to borrow from Jed Bartlet on “West Wing,” and it could throw things far off track at any point this summer.

 In the best of all worlds, the only debate remaining once this gets resolved will be what baseball looks like, aesthetically, when it returns.
 The short answer appears to be: weird.
 Right now, the proposal calls for empty stands, of course, but also a ban on spitting (good luck with that) as well as high-fiving, fist bumps and hugging; no pregame exchange of lineup cards, no throwing the ball around after an out, everyone but the players on the field wearing masks, and those personnel not on the field exhibiting social distancing either in the dugout or the nearby stands.
-Fighting will be banned, coaches at first and third base are to stay away from baserunners and umpires, and fielders will be “encouraged to retreat several steps away from the baserunners.”
+Fighting will be banned, coaches at first and third base are to stay away from base runners and umpires, and fielders will be “encouraged to retreat several steps away from the base runners.”

 You can get a feel for many of those accommodations by staying up late to watch Korean Baseball Organization games on ESPN.
 It will definitely take some getting used to.
 But if that’s the biggest issue left to resolve in MLB 2020, the year that time forgot, bring it on.